arnauddesombre/Le-Compte-Est-Bon/README.md

 # LeCompteEstBon
-Le Compte Est Bon (French TV game)
+Le Compte Est Bon (from French TV game "Des chiffres et des lettres")

 This is a standalone Microsoft Excel Spreadsheet to play the game.
 The macro includes a solver.